On the convergence of arithmetic orbifolds: Finite--volume orbifolds and Benjamini--Schramm convergence

 \subsection{A recapitulation of Benjamini--Schramm convergence}

-As stated in the introduction, Benjamini--Schramm convergence of a sequence of $X$-orbifolds $M_n=\Gamma_n\bs X$ of finite volume towards $X$ means that at most points $M_n$ converges in the Gromov--Hausdorff sense to $X$ as $n$ tends to infinity.
-This can be rephrased in more group--theoretic terms as follows: for any Chabauty neighbourhood\footnote{For the definition of the Chabauty topology we refer to the beginning of section 2 of \cite{7S}.} $W$ of the trivial subgroup $\Id$ of $G_\infty$ the proportion of $g\in G/\Gamma_n$ for which $g\Gamma_n g^{-1}$ is not in $U$ tends to $1$.
+As stated in the introduction, Benjamini--Schramm convergence of a sequence of $X$-orbifolds $M_n=\Gamma_n\bs X$ of finite volume towards $X$ means that $M_n$ converges almost everywhere in the Gromov--Hausdorff sense to $X$ as $n$ tends to infinity.
+This can be rephrased in more group--theoretic terms as follows: for any Chabauty neighbourhood\footnote{For the definition of the Chabauty topology we refer to the beginning of section 2 of \cite{7S}.} $W$ of the trivial subgroup $\Id$ of $G_\infty$ the proportion of $g\in G/\Gamma_n$ for which $g\Gamma_n g^{-1}$ intersects $W$ trivially tends to $1$.

-This allows to define a more general notion of convergence for finite--volume $X$-orbifolds.
+This allows us to define a more general notion of convergence for finite--volume $X$-orbifolds.
 Let $\sub_{G_\infty}$ be the compact space of closed subgroups of $G_\infty$ with its Chabauty topology; an invariant random subgroup (IRS) of $G_\infty$ is a probability measure on $\sub_{G_\infty}$ which is invariant under conjugation (this term was first coined in \cite{AGV}).
 Endowed with the topology of weak convergence the set ${\rm IRS}(G_\infty)$ of IRS of $G_\infty$ is compact.
 Moreover, there is a map from the isometry classes of finite-volume $X$-orbifolds to ${\rm IRS}(G_\infty)$ defined as follows: for any such orbifold $M$ we may choose a monodromy from $\pi_1(M)$ to a lattice $\Gamma$ in $G_\infty$.
-To such a lattice we associate the only $G_\infty$-invariant probability measure $\mu_\Gamma$ on $\sub_{G_\infty}$ which is supported on its conjugacy class; in other terms we take $\mu_\Gamma$ to be the pushforward of the $G_\infty$-invariant probability on $G_\infty/\Gamma$ by the map $g\gamma\mapsto g\Gamma g^{-1}$.
-This measure does not depend on the monodromy group $\Gamma$ and we say that a sequence $M_n$ is BS-convergent to an IRS $\mu$ is the sequence of IRS $\mu_{\Gamma_n}$ converges weakly to $\mu$.
-It is established in \cite[Lemma 5.1]{7S} that BS-convergence to the Dirac mass $\delta_{{\Id}}$ on the trivial subgroup is the same as BS-convergence to $X$ in the sense given in \eqref{BS}.
+To a lattice $\Gamma$ we may then associate the only $G_\infty$-invariant probability measure $\mu_\Gamma$ on $\sub_{G_\infty}$ which is supported on the conjugacy class of $\Gamma$; in other terms we take $\mu_\Gamma$ to be the pushforward of the $G_\infty$-invariant probability on $G_\infty/\Gamma$ by the map $g\gamma\mapsto g\Gamma g^{-1}$.
+This measure does not depend on the choice of the monodromy group $\Gamma$ and we say that a sequence $M_n$ is BS-convergent to an IRS $\mu$ if the sequence of IRS $\mu_{\Gamma_n}$ converges weakly to $\mu$.
+It is established in \cite[Lemma 3.5]{7S} that BS-convergence to the Dirac mass $\delta_{{\Id}}$ on the trivial subgroup is the same as BS-convergence to $X$ in the sense given in \eqref{BS}.
 This is intuitively clear: \eqref{BS} translates in group-theoretical terms to the statement that for almost all $g_n\in G/\Gamma_n$ the sequence $g_n\Gamma_n g_n^{-1}$ converges in Chabauty topology to the trivial group.

 Invariant random subgroups should be thought of as a generalization of lattices and their normal subgroups; there is a neat analogue of Borel's density theorem for IRS (\cite[Theorem 2.6]{7S}) which states that any nontrivial IRS of $G_\infty$ is supported on discrete, Zariski--dense subgroups of $G_\infty$.
 Recall that an isometry of $X$ is said to be elliptic if it has a fixed point in $X$, unipotent if it has a unique fixed point on the boundary at infinity and hyperbolic otherwise.
 Since a Zariski--dense subgroup must contain hyperbolic elements we get the following consequence: